mlschacht/Demultiplex/Assignment-the-first/Answers.md

 Done!

+- Include the appropriate number of properly formatted output FASTQ files given your input files:
+All files that were written to should have 1 record, except the unknown records.
+Those should have 2 records.
+There should be 2 written files for the B1 index, 2 files for the hopped reads, and 2 files for the unknown reads.

 ## 4. Pseudocode
     1. Open all 4 fastq files for each of the 4 runs
     2. Go through the 4 files record by record